Assassination of Archduke Franz Ferdinand: Sarajevo trial (October 1914)

 Princip focused on taking full responsibility for the crime on himself, and stated: "Our enterprise was purely private and in no way official as the prosecution asserts.
 Serbia has no hand in it and cannot be held responsible for our deed."
 He then asked: "No one else knew of it beyond Ciganović and ourselves.
-How could Serbia be brought into the affair ?".
+How could Serbia be brought into the affair?"
 Princip deposed under cross-examination: "I am a Yugoslav nationalist and I believe in unification of all South Slavs in whatever form of state and that it be free of Austria."
 Princip was then asked how he intended to realize his goal and responded: "By means of terror."
-Cabrinović testified that he was motivated to kill Franz Ferdinand because he saw him as a danger to the Slavs and to Serbia, something he claimed to have heard in cafes from students and citizens.
+Cabrinović testified that he was motivated to kill Franz Ferdinand because he saw him as a danger to the Slavs and to Serbia, something he claimed to have heard in cafés from students and citizens.
 Grabež stated that he would never have taken part had he known that it would lead to a European war.
 In spite of the absence of proof, the Sarajevo Court deemed that Serbian military circles were also implicated and thus the verdict ran: "The court regards it as proved by the evidence that both Narodna Odbrana and military circles in the Kingdom of Serbia in charge of the espionage service, collaborated in the outrage."

 Prison terms, death sentences and acquittals were as follows:

 At trial, Čabrinović had expressed his regrets for the murders.
 Following sentencing, Čabrinović received a letter of complete forgiveness from the three young children the assassins had orphaned. Čabrinović and Princip died of tuberculosis in prison.
 Those under the age of 20 years at the time of the crime could receive a maximum sentence of 20 years under Austrian-Hungarian law.
 The court heard arguments regarding Princip's age, as there was some doubt as to his true date of birth but concluded that Princip was under 20 at the time of the assassination.
-Because Bosnia and Herzegovina had not yet been assigned to Austria or to Hungary, the Austro-Hungarian Finance Minister administered Bosnia and Herzegovina and had responsibility for recommending clemency to the Kaiser.
+Because Bosnia and Herzegovina had not been assigned to Austria or to Hungary, the Austro-Hungarian Finance Minister administered Bosnia and Herzegovina and had responsibility for recommending clemency to the emperor.